 - Place heel raises (1-2cm) in the shoes to take some of the pressure off the Achilles tendon.

-- Sports massage techniques (play video) and ultrasound can aid in this process by helping to realign the new fibres in line with the tendon.
+- Sports massage techniques and ultrasound can aid torn Achilles rehabilitation by helping to realign the new fibres in line with the tendon.

 - Active stretching.
 Pull your toes upwards to stretch the Achilles tendon.
 Very gently at first and gradually build up.